MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors.md

 #### SessionExistsForTheUserWhenUnattended

-This occurs when you try to run an unattended desktop flow on a target machine where the user used in the desktop flow connection is logged in.
+This occurs when you try to run an unattended desktop flow on a target machine where the user used in the desktop flow connection is signed in.

 ##### Resolution

-To resolve the issue, sign out of the session (a locked session will lead to this error), and check that you aren't logged in with the same user on the machine.
+To resolve the issue, sign out of the session (a locked session will lead to this error), and check that you aren't signed in with the same user on the machine.

 #### NoUnlockedActiveSessionForAttended

 This error usually occurs when you try to run an attended desktop flow on a target machine that is locked or has no user signed in.
-You can also get this error when the Windows user you're currently logged in on the target machine doesn't match the user you entered in your connection.
+You can also get this error when the Windows user you're currently signed in on the target machine doesn't match the user you entered in your connection.
 Attended desktop flows can only execute if the machine is unlocked on a session where the current user matches the one in the desktop flow connection.

 ##### Resolution